 What if one of us fails?
 No, he couldn’t think of failure.
 Combined, their power should be enough to block out any force.
 Dylan bent to the alchemist’s inert form and wrapped her arm behind his neck.
 “We have to get out of here.”

 With them supporting Mary on either side, they hobbled towards the entrance.
-The doors seemed a lot further off than they’d been a moment ago.
-Still, they struggled onwards, fighting to keep the alchemist from dragging—a feat that would’ve been a lot easier had they both been stronger and of similar height.
+The doors seemed a lot farther off than they’d been a moment ago.
+Still, they struggled onwards, fighting to keep the unconscious woman from dragging—a feat that would’ve been a lot easier had they both been stronger and of similar height.

-He flinched at one particularly heavy blow.
+A particularly heavy blow smacked right across the barriers.
+Dylan flinched.
 His gaze fastened onto their exit.
 The closed, scorched doors seemed to be getting no closer.
 They had to make it out in time.
 He wasn’t certain if their shields would hold up against the final blast.

-A bolt landed a direct hit on their flank.
+A bolt landed a direct hit to their flank.

 Nestria cried out.
 Her shield wavered.
 Flickering pulses of purple light danced around them as she fought to keep the barrier up.
 A second blow and her defence fell.

 Whiteness glanced across Dylan’s vision.
 The suddenness of taking the blast’s whole force was like a punch to the jaw.
 He staggered, blind for several steps.
 The unconscious woman all but slipped from his hands.